Community Needs Assessment

 Community Allocation Panels

-If you are interested in volunteering in this process, please contact Melissa Vanhorn, Vice President at 508-222-2337, ext.
+If you are interested in volunteering in this process or would like to volunteer, please contact Melissa Vanhorn, Vice President at 508-222-2337, ext.
 106 or Melissa@uwgat.org.
 This is a great opportunity to get to know and serve your community.

 How Decisions Are Made